 A. It is an acronym for the “Restriction of the use of certain Hazardous Substances” in EEE (Electrical and Electronic Equipment) that restricts the use of ten substances which exceed certain levels in EEE placed on the EU market after 1st July 2006.

-A. Lead (Pb), Cadmium (Cd), Mercury (Hg), Hexavalent Chromium (Cr(VI+)), Polybrominated Biphenyls (PBB) and Polybrominated Diphenyl Ethers (PBDE), Bis(2-ethylhexyl) phthalate (DEHP), Butyl benzyl phthalate (BBP), Dibutyl phthalate (DBP) and Diisobutyl phthalate (DIBP).
+A. Lead (Pb), Cadmium (Cd), Mercury (Hg), Hexavalent Chromium (Cr(VI+)), Polybrominated Biphenyls (PBB), Polybrominated Diphenyl Ethers (PBDE), Bis(2-ethylhexyl) phthalate (DEHP), Butyl benzyl phthalate (BBP), Dibutyl phthalate (DBP) and Diisobutyl phthalate (DIBP).

 A. Harmonic manufactures products under two categories:

 A. There are many standards and organizations that address the Pb-free issue.
 Here are some of the key organizations: